keras-team/autokeras/docs/templates/tutorial/image_classification.md

 [AutoModel](/auto_model/#automodel-class) instead of
 [ImageClassifier](/image_classifier).
-You can configure the [ImageBlock](/block/#imageblock-class) for some high-level configurations, `block_type` for the type of neural network to search, `normalize` for whether to do data normalization, `augment` for whether to do data augmentation.
+You can configure the [ImageBlock](/block/#imageblock-class) for some high-level configurations, e.g., `block_type` for the type of neural network to search, `normalize` for whether to do data normalization, `augment` for whether to do data augmentation.
 You can also do not specify these arguments, which would leave the different choices to be tuned automatically.